-Although this paper takes a formal approach, in a related work with a similar scenario [8], we study how these transition functions can be learnt if it is not possible to define them in advance.
-There, we apply a Genetic Algorithm (GA) technique to evaluate goal satisfaction with specific rules (NS) for a given participant population.
-Afterwards, rules (NS') of best GA individuals are stored in a Case-Based Reasoning (CBR) system, which substitutes the NS adaptation function.
+7 Although this paper takes a formal approach, in a related work with a similar scenario [8], we study how these transition functions can be learnt if it is not possible to define them in advance.
+There, we apply a Genetic Algorithm (GA) technique to evaluate goal satisfaction with specific rules (NS) when a given agent population participates in an institution.